-When stratifying by IMD, there was, overall, a linear relationship between community pharmacy clustering and social deprivation - with clustering more prevalent in areas of higher deprivation (Figure 3); the highest percentage of community pharmacy clustering was 62%, observed in deprivation decile ten, while the lowest percentage of community pharmacy clustering was 8%, observed in deprivation decile one (Figure 4).
-Community pharmacies located in the most deprived areas were significantly more likely to exist as clusters: for community pharmacy clusters of three or more, there was a significantly higher risk of clustering in deprivation decile ten, compared to all the other deciles.
-When comparing community pharmacies in decile one (least deprived) to community pharmacies in decile ten (most deprived), there was an 88% lower risk of clustering for community pharmacies in the least deprived areas (Table 1).
+When stratifying by IMD, there was, overall, a linear relationship between community pharmacy clustering and social deprivation-with clustering more prevalent in areas of higher deprivation (figure 3); the highest percentage of community pharmacy clustering was 62%, observed in deprivation decile 10, while the lowest percentage of community pharmacy clustering was 8%, observed in deprivation decile 1 (figure 4).
+Community pharmacies located in the most deprived areas were significantly more likely to exist as clusters: for community pharmacy clusters of three or more, there was a significantly higher risk of clustering in deprivation decile 10, compared with all the other deciles.
+When comparing community pharmacies in decile one (least deprived) to community pharmacies in decile 10 (most deprived), there was an 88% lower risk of clustering for community pharmacies in the least deprived areas (table 1).